-Leaving behind the quaint, rural atmosphere of Kyūshū, with its vegetable fields, tea plantations and cedar plantations, we head northwards for the Sea of Japan coast of Honshū on our way to the Japan Alps.
-During our stop over at Jigokudani in the mountains of Nagano Prefecture, we will visit the endemic Japanese Macaques, now widely-known as Snow Monkeys, at their thermal pool where the photographic opportunities are awesome.
+Leaving behind the quaint, rural atmosphere Kyūshū, with its vegetable fields, tea plantations and cedar plantations, we head northwards for the Sea of Japan coast Honshū on our way to the Japan Alps.
+During our over stop Jigokudani in the mountains of Nagano Prefecture, we will visit the endemic Japanese

+Macaques, now widely-known as Snow Monkeys, at their thermal pool where the photographic opportunities are awesome.